 2. Using Samsung Keyboard Themes

 The Samsung keyboard offers four built-in themes that can be used to change the keyboard color.
-You can choose between Light, Solid light, Dark, and Solid dark themes.
+Choose between Light, Solid light, Dark, and Solid dark themes.
 Apart from color, the difference lies in the fact that the solid themes hide the keys’ border.

-You can open the Samsung keyboard settings by tapping on the Settings icon (cog-shaped) at the top of the keyboard as well.
+Alternatively, open the Samsung keyboard settings by tapping on the Settings icon (cog-shaped) at the top of the keyboard.

 This method can be used to change the color of the Samsung keyboard to black without enabling Dark mode on your phone.